 Orange is unique, ambitious, creative, and lively.
 It can reflect a sociable, bubbly personality.

-Yellow may be well suited to optimistic, intelligent individuals who have a zest for life.
+Yellow may be well suited to optimistic, intelligent individuals with a zest for life.

 Green is a calm, healing, and natural colour.
 It’s thought that it’s often worn by people who are strong-willed, kind, and loyal.